Core Faculty of the Training Program

 Michael J. Becich, MD, PhD, Dr. Becich is Professor and inaugural Chairman of the Department of Biomedical Informatics at the University of Pittsburgh School of Medicine.
 He is jointly appointed in Pathology, Information Sciences/Telecommunications and Clinical/Translational Research.
 He is Associate Director of the University of Pittsburgh Cancer Institute as well as the Clinical and Translational Science Institute at the University of Pittsburgh School of Medicine.
 Dr. Becich’s research interests are focused on the interface between clinical informatics and bioinformatics.
 His research is funded by the CDC, NCATS, NCI, NHLBI and NLM and includes clinical phenotyping of patients for genomic/personalized medicine, tissue banking informatics, clinical informatics and bioinformatics with a special emphasis on data sharing.
 Dr. Becich is interested in transforming clinical care through translational research and creating a learning health system focused on cost effective, high quality and safe care through personalized medicine.
 For a full research profile see https://digitalvita.pitt.edu/dvprofiles/becich.

-Panagiotis Benos, PhD, is an Associate Professor in the Department of Computational and Systems Biology.
+Panagiotis Benos, PhD, is Professor of Computational and Systems Biology.
 Benos’ main research areas include the study of the gene regulation with mathematical methods and computational techniques, and genome analysis with emphasis in the evolution of proteins and DNA regulatory regions.
 In particular, his laboratory focuses in the development of computational models for gene interactions, the identification of transcription factor binding sites, the study of the relation between protein sequence-structure-function, the study of biochemical and biophysical phenomena at the molecular level, and the analysis of heterogeneous data.

 David Boone, PhD, Assistant Professor of Biomedical Informatics.
 His research interests include development and implementation of STEM outreach programs, breast cancer biology, transcription and transcriptomics, regulation and function of long noncoding RNAs, and insulin-like growth factor 1 (IGF1) signaling in breast cancer.